In the era of remote work, work-life integration is key

 - Experiment.
-Be willing to work with your family, coworkers, and community to try new ways to get things done in ways that benefits everyone.
+Be willing to work with your family, coworkers, and community to try new ways to get things done in ways that benefit everyone.

 But work-life integration (or work-life balance) can’t be completely achieved by individuals alone.
 Organizations need to be open to collaborating with talent to create new ways of working together.
 Luckily, the COVID era has already given organizations some practice in flexibility—from allowing employees to work remotely and prioritizing workloads to encouraging time off and allowing employees to set their own schedules.

 Work and personal life don’t have to be at odds

 Even before the epidemic, 60% of Americans reported having a hard time maintaining a good work-life balance1 and 55% of American workers didn’t use all of their vacation (leaving 768 million vacation days unused.2) Hustle culture is simply unhealthy.

 It’s time to embrace a new normal.
 With empathy and collaboration, individuals and organizations need to find solutions that benefit everyone—whether you call it work-life balance or work-life integration.

 At Salo, we help senior professionals in HR, finance, and accounting design consulting careers—choosing where, when, and how much they work.
 As a result, our consultants combine meaningful work and all the other aspects of their lives.
 Interested?
 I’d be happy to tell you more about it.
 Contact me on LinkedIn to start the conversation.